Vetusta Monumenta: Ancient Monuments, a Digital Edition

 Label: From the collection of Sir Hans Sloan, Baronet

-Obverse of the Silver Medal, Outer Circle: Alas, that virtue, endued with so much dignity, does not enjoy perpetual life uninjured
+Obverse, Outer Circle: Alas, that virtue, endued with so much dignity, does not enjoy perpetual life uninjured

-Obverse of the Silver Medal, Inner Circle: Elizabeth, by the grace of God, Queen of England, France, and Ireland
+Obverse, Inner Circle: Elizabeth, by the grace of God, Queen of England, France, and Ireland

-Reverse of the Silver Medal, Outer Circle: Fortunate Arabs whose only Phœnix reproduces a new Phœnix by dying
+Reverse, Outer Circle: Fortunate Arabs whose only Phœnix reproduces a new Phœnix by dying

-Reverse of the Silver Medal, Inner Circle: Wretched English whose only Phœnix becomes its last, an unhappy fate in our country
+Reverse, Inner Circle: Wretched English whose only Phœnix becomes its last, an unhappy fate in our country

-Struck gold medal of James I, Commemorating the Peace with Spain (1604):
+Medal of James I, Commemorating the Peace with Spain (1604):

 Obverse: James, by the grace of God, King of England, Scotland, France, and Ireland